abster95/player/README.md

 ### Modularity

   Most of the functionalitiess are implemented as widgets, that can be loaded, closed, moved and configured separately.
 Multiple instances of the same widget can run at once in windows, layouts or popups.
-New widgets can be added as plugins.
+Widgets' source files can be created and edited in runtime and any changes will be immediatelly reflected in the application.
+This means that if you are a developer you just edit the file, hit save and watch as the witgets are reloaded with previous state and configuration.

   Some of the existing widgets are:
 - Playback & Mini - controls for playback, like seeking.
 Supports chapters.
 - FileInfo - shows cover and information about song (e.g. playing).
 Allows cover download on drag&drop.